turboapps/docs/building/working_with_spoon_studio/e-virt_app_settings.md

 	</tr>
 	<tr>
 		<td><b>Virtual Services</b></td>
 		<td>Windows services are specialized applications that run in the background.
 They are typically responsible for providing system services such as database services, network traffic handling, web request processing, and other server functionality.
 Many applications install and require specific services in order to function properly.
-Spoon Studio fully supports virtualization of certain Windows services. <br/> <br/> Service installation and settings are captured automatically during the snapshot process.
+Turbo Studio fully supports virtualization of certain Windows services. <br/> <br/> Service installation and settings are captured automatically during the snapshot process.
 The primary exception occurs with virtualized applications intended to run as background worker services (for example, virtualized web servers); in this case, it is often required to enable the <b>Keep Alive</b> option.</td>
 	</tr>
 	<tr>
 		<td><b>SVMs</b></td>